When Should You Pay Your Credit Card Bill?

 Does making two credit card payments per month help your credit?

 Making two credit card payments per month will only help your credit score if it keeps your credit utilization ratio below 30%.
+This ratio indicates how much credit you have access to, versus how much of it you're using.

 What is the 15/3 rule?